Ultimate Guide on How to Eat Clean

 There are a few exceptions to this rule such as rice or oats, or a can of spinach (check the label to make sure there’s nothing other than spinach in the can), but typically speaking, foods with a long shelf life are bad news.

 Most fresh foods come with an expiration date, and go bad soon after purchase.
 Because they are real foods.

 Take a look at the clean eating food list for a complete description of the clean eating foods you’ll be including in your meals.
 Bookmark that page because you’ll want to use it as a handy reference guide and refer to it again and again.

 When scrambling egg whites, you simply add a little bit of water in place of milk.
 Use only a very light coating of olive oil or coconut cooking spray on a non-stick pan and cook as you normally would prepare scrambled eggs.

 Low Carb, Not No Carb

 Clean eating does not involve going no-carb.
-But it does involve controlling your carb intake, understanding the difference between good carbs and bad carbs, and choosing the right carbs – “clean carbs” -to put into your body.
+But, as any healthy eating program advocates, it does involve controlling your carb intake, understanding the difference between good carbs and bad carbs, and choosing the right carbs – “clean carbs” -to put into your body.

-Your body and brain actually need carbs to function.
+Your body and brain actually need carbs to function, so cutting carbs all together is not healthy, contrary to a popular misconception promoted by some highly restrictive diet programs.
 Carbs are just as important as the other macronutrients – protein and fat.
 So its not healthy to cut out all carbs.
 Its all about eating these foods in the right form and quantity.